iRNA-COSI/APAeval/benchmarking_workflows/README.md

 When you have completed the steps described above you can finally run the benchmarking workflow on real data.
 Below are some hints to help you get going.

 ### 1. Get input data (= participant output)
-Place the participant output into a directory like `DATA/PARTICIPANT_NAME/` and make sure the files are named like `PARTICIPANT_NAME.CHALLENGE_ID.EVENT.EXT`
+Place the participant output into a directory like `DATA/PARTICIPANT_NAME/` and make sure the files are named as described in the section [Participant output (=input) files](#participant-output-input-files)

 ### 2. Adapt configs
 You're going to run the workflow for one participant at a time, but you can specify multiple challenges for that participant.
 To do so, create a participant specific `[participant]_[event].config` (copy `tool_event.config`).
 There you'll specify input files and challenge names.

 ### 3. Containers & images
 Make sure you have the images appropriate for your system ready.
-If you're running docker you can use the images you built locally in the [HOW TO: DEVELOP](#7-build-containers) section.
+If you're running docker you can use the images you built locally in the [HOW TO: DEVELOP](#7-build-images) section.
 If you want to use singularity you'll first have to push those images to a publicly accessible repo, ideally [biocontainers][biocontainers].
 Make sure to rename the images (see bash command below) and adjust the paths in the `nextflow.config` accordingly.

 ```bash
 docker tag apaeval/q_consolidation:1.0 your_docker_repo/q_consolidation:1.0